joostm1/Vault-GRS-LRS/README.md

 # Vault-GRS-LRS
-Method for converting an GRS recover services vault to LRS
+Providing a method for converting an GRS recover services vault to LRS.